metablaster/WindowsFirewallRuleset/Readme/DisableFirewall.md

 # How to disable Windows firewall

-This document explains how to disable Windows firewall in Control Panel and/or in Local group policy.
+This document explains how to disable Windows firewall in Control Panel and/or in Local group policy.\
 It is not recommended to disable firewall for security reasons except to troubleshoot problems.

-Keep in mind that GPO firewall and Control Panel firewall are 2 distinct "firewalls" that let you manage the same filtering platform behind the scene.\
+Keep in mind that GPO firewall and Control Panel firewall are two distinct "firewalls" that let you manage the same filtering platform behind the scene.\
 Technically speaking these are called policy stores.